Group members

 The speed of agitation, type of mixer, rate of cooling, and the order of addition are all-important to produce consistent emulsion products that are stable and provide high performance.

-The reconstructers are disposed like foams, creams or mousses.
-The commercial used package can vary from a bottle (for the cream), an air-foam dispenser (finger pump foamer)
+foams, creams or mousses.
+The commercial used package can vary from a bottle

-Nowadays the finger pump foamer has been redesigned to improve its mechanical function, and it provides a precise mixture of liquid and air with just a single stroke of the smooth-action button.
-Based upon sophisticated valve technology, it is easy to use and extremely reliable.
+(for the cream), an air-foam dispenser (finger pump foamer) Nowadays the finger pump foamer has been redesigned to improve its mechanical function, and it provides a precise mixture of liquid and air with just a single stroke of the smooth-action button.
+Based upon sophisticated valve technology, it is easy to use and extremely reliable. |

+The Finger Pump provides instant foaming action.
+The pump can be fully filled and emptied completely due to the angular design of the dip tube, which allows the consumer to use the dispenser at any angle.
 The pump, which is made by Dutch company Airspray, requires no chemical propellant, The innovative 'Finger Pump Foamer' mechanical foam dispenser is now available in PET bottles.
 PET is the ideal bottle material to partner the Finger Pump Foamer, as it is lightweight with good mechanical strength.
-It also provides good neck definition, is compatible with a very wide range of products and gives excellent moisture and oxygen barrier performance.
+It also provides good neck definition, is compatible with a very wide range of products and gives excellent moisture and oxygen barrier performance. |

 The innovative dispenser system is easy to operate, a single push on the nozzle giving the ideal dose of high quality foam.
 An angled dip-tube inside the bottle ensures that the consumer can use the maximum amount of the product.